alexdevassy/Machine_Learning_CTF_Challenges/Dolos_ML_CTF_Challenge/README.md

 <kbd>![Alt text](Images/Web_App.PNG?raw=true "Web_app")</kbd>

 #### Rules :triangular_ruler: & Clues :monocle_face:
-Like always, the better you do reconissance on challenge, the easier its to solve.
+Like always, the better you do reconnaissance on challenge, the easier its to solve.
 Otherwise you may run into rabbit holes pretty quickly.

 For solution to CTF challenge visit : [Dolos_CTF_Solution](Solution/)